ariel17/ariel17.com.ar/ariel17.com.ar/posts/week-43-summary.en.rst

 * cement_: A CLI application framework for Python.
 * PonyORM_: A Python ORM framework that enforces Python's language for making queries.
 * Puppet_: A configuration management utility.
-It can be used with Vagrant to configure operative system requirements in the box.
 I am using it for Vagrant box provisioning and soon I will use it for my production servers :)

 Personal projects that I started/I am doing
 ===========================================